EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 2 APIs are available to users:

+* RESTFul API
 * Python Easy Bindings
-* RESTFul API

-In both cases users needs a way to be Authenticated and Authorized and this is explained in the next section.
+In both cases users need a way to be authenticated and authorised and this is explained in the next section.

 ## Authentication & Authorisation

 {{% alert title="Warning" color="warning" %}}

-Users have to authenticate using a X509 User certificate.The integration with EGI Checkin in order to use OIDC tokens
+Users have to authenticate using a X509 User certificate.
+The integration with EGI Check-in in order to authenticate via OIDC tokens
 is under development and will be soon made available in production endpoints.

 {{% /alert %}}

-During the Authentication phase, credentials are delegated to the FTS service, which will contact the storages to steer the data transfers on behalf of the users.
+During the authentication phase, credentials are delegated to the FTS service, which will contact the storages to steer the data transfers on behalf of the users.

 The FTS service supports both plain X509 proxies than [VOMS](https://italiangrid.github.io/voms/index.html)  X.509 proxies extended with VO information for authentication and authorisation.

 ### VOMS configuration